The Most Powerful Agile Lesson Happened at Home

 That’s when it struck me.

-• Continuous improvement isn’t just a professional practice.
-It’s a life skill.
+- Continuous improvement is not just some fancy professional term.
+It is genuinely a life skill.